JamesHeo/heojstats.github.io/_posts/2018-06-13-NYCTaxiCaps.md

 * Beforehand, the dataset is aggregated to the maximum level to increase the loading speed for the application.
 The dataset is dropped down to 263 observations

 ## Hourly Trend
-To look at the trend plots, please click the link provided below and submit button
+1. To look at the trend plots, please click the link provided below
+2. Please wait until the pickup and dropoff selections pop up
+3. Please click the submit button

 ### ShinyApp
 [link](https://heojstats.shinyapps.io/nyc_taxi_cab_app/)